 In fact, everything you encounter in the game could be a metaphor and is open to interpretation.
 It’s up to you to piece together the bits of story you pick up as you go along, while circumstances can easily twist and change at any moment.
 To get wherever it is he’s going, Conway travels a strange underground highway known as Route Zero, where all he encounters is filled with mystery and tinged with Americana.

 Kentucky Route Zero flows beautifully, placing you in one dreamlike sequence after the next.
-Although it begins realistically enough, with Conway stopping at a fueling station to ask for directions, you barely have time to get your bearings before you’ve found yourself in a twilight world where nothing is as it seems.
-Ghosts and visions abound.
-Conway soon gains a traveling companion, a woman named Shannon who seems slightly more grounded in reality, yet she’s experiencing Conway’s dream world right alongside him.
+It begins realistically enough, with Conway stopping at a fueling station to ask for directions, but you barely have time to get your bearings before you’ve found yourself in a twilight world where nothing is as it seems and where ghosts and visions abound.
+Conway soon gains a traveling companion, a woman named Shannon who seems slightly more grounded in reality, yet she’s experiencing his dreamworld right alongside him.
 The characters they encounter on their journey have much to say, and you’re rewarded glimpses into their lives as well.

 The soaring electronic score alternates with old-fashioned bluegrass hymns, adding yet another ethereal layer to the game’s atmosphere.
-Every piece of development in Kentucky Route Zero combines perfectly to create one of the most unique, beautiful, and captivating experiences I’ve had as a gamer, and I’m eagerly looking forward to the next act.
+Every piece of development in Kentucky Route Zero combines perfectly to create one of the most unique and captivating experiences I’ve had, and I’m eagerly looking forward to the next act.
 There will be five total, and in my eyes, that’s about a hundred too little.
 Like a dream I don’t want to end, I want to stay in Kentucky Route Zero‘s world.